AppleButterJam/Introduction-to-Apple-Butter/README.md

 4. Tangentially, we believe our work has many stakeholders, and that our approaches and assumptions about making society better should be testable and transparent to the people whom they serve.

+###So this is a home for practical guides to how we do our work, the nuts and bolts: strategies, frameworks, steps, tips.

 If you're curious about the name Apple Butter Jam: A jam is a way to improvise and collaborate to create something greater than the sum of its parts.
-Apple Butter, Alpha Beta.
+And Apple Butter, Alpha Beta.
 Better to start working together early, when we can have maximal impact on each other's success.